chrisgrieser/nvim-tinygit/README.md

 	push = {
 		preventPushingFixupOrSquashCommits = true,
-		confirmationSound = true, -- currently macOS only, PRs welcome },
+		confirmationSound = true, -- currently macOS only, PRs welcome

+		-- Pushed commits contain references to issues, open those issues.
+		-- Not used when using force-push.
+		openReferencedIssues = false,
+	},
 	historySearch = {
 		diffPopup = {